 How do disciplinary sanctions affect my housing?

 You can be evicted from an apartment at any time that you break the lease agreement but must continue to pay the apartment rent until the end of the signed lease agreement.
-If you receive a disciplinary sanction within Residential Life, you will be given an appointment with the Judicial Review Board of peers or with the Assistant Dean of Student Life in regards to the sanction.
+If you receive a disciplinary sanction within Residential Life, you will be given an appointment with the Judicial Review Board of peers or with the Director of Student Conduct and Academic Integrity in regards to the sanction.
 You may be given community service hours, a referral to counseling services, academic probation, a restriction of visitation within the halls, or an eviction.

 What is the Noise Policy?